 Room Parent Duties

-It is very important that you keep in contact with your teacher and the room parent coordinator, as well as to attend the monthly PTO meetings.
+It is very important that you keep in contact with your teacher and the room parent coordinator, as well as attend the monthly PTO meetings.
 You will need to stay involved in order to keep your class involved and pass on important information to the parents in your class.
 Please keep in mind that while it is not mandatory to attend every PTO meeting, it is strongly recommended that at least one room parent in each class attend as many as possible to stay informed.
-Please be sure to communicate with parents especially regarding the following key events: class parties, field trips, concerts and school assemblies, school pictures, and mission money.
+Please be sure to communicate with parents, especially regarding the following key events: class parties, field trips, concerts and school assemblies, school pictures, and mission money.

 Class Parties